-AGL Launches A Virtual Command Centre
+AGL Launches A Central Command Centre

 From a room housing a LED TV wall, state-of-the-art virtual surveillance and access control system, a select group of security officers will be able to act as watchful eyes overseeing residential and commercial properties across Singapore and possibly beyond.

 The brainchild of Singapore-based Advancer Global Limited (AGL), this virtual command centre is designed to take over many of the manual duties of security guards, thus reducing the number of guards who spend long hours stationed on-site, while improving situational awareness.

 “With the shortage of manpower, rising salaries of security guards and increasing security threats around the world, this virtual command centre concept is the way forward for Singapore.
 This is a solution in line with Singapore’s Smart Nation initiative,” said Gary Chin, AGL’s CEO.

 The 1,800 square feet centre is located at Tradehub21 building in Boon Lay.
 AGS Integration (AGSI) is an initiative by the group’s wholly-owned subsidiary Advancer Global Security (AGS).
 It is the outcome of an insider’s view of security management for the past 20 years.
 Supporting the centre is a team of specialists of IT solutions and system integration services related to the surveillance and security of residential and commercial properties.

 AGSI’s comprehensive suite of integrated solutions encompasses the virtual command centre, visitor control systems, remote facility controls, vehicle management systems, and smart data analysis.
 Remote facility and visitor controls help the premises to manage gates, barriers, switches, alarms as well as allow visitors to access properties seamlessly through the use of E-key, video/mobile intercom system and QR code scanning.